tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Closes the audio stream.
    If any subprocesses were used for audio decoding, they will also be closed and waited for their process to finish.

+   Subsequent calls to :meth:`PCMReader.read` will raise :exc:`ValueError` exceptions once the stream is closed.

    May raise a :exc:`DecodingError`, typically indicating that a helper subprocess used for decoding has exited with an error.